rafeekpro/speecher/README.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://www.docker.com/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Speecher** is a cloud-agnostic speech transcription platform that converts audio files to text with high accuracy.
+**Speacher** is a cloud-agnostic speech transcription platform that converts audio files to text with high accuracy.
 Upload your audio files through the modern React interface or API, choose your preferred cloud provider (AWS, Azure, or Google Cloud), and get accurate transcriptions with speaker identification, timestamps, and multiple export formats.

 Perfect for transcribing meetings, interviews, podcasts, lectures, and any audio content in 11+ languages.